 I guess that was a long way of saying that Little Dipper Confections will remain a Cottage Food Operation, at least for another year.
 I’ll continue selling my handcrafted sweets in-person at various events locally within Washington.
 This means shipping will still not be an option.
 My deepest apologies for the inconvenience.

-A couple of other minor changes to note: in an attempt to streamline my process and my operation, only 6-piece and 12-piece assorted boxes will be available at events.
-One-piece, two-piece, and 24-piece boxes will be available only as a special order item.
+One minor change to note: in an attempt to streamline my process and my operation, only 6-piece and 12-piece assorted boxes will be available at events.
+One-piece, two-piece, and 24-piece boxes will be available only as special order items.

 It’s been a truly awesome year and I feel so incredibly lucky to be moving into another year of crafting confections for a living.
 I thank all of my customers for that, from the bottom of my heart.